shawntabrizi/substrate-collectables-workshop/src/1/source/README.md

 We recommend you run these during each step in the tutorial to confirm you are doing everything correctly.

+### Tests

+Included in this project is a `tests.rs` file which is run when you execute `cargo test`.

+As we build out the project, we will include more tests to verify your logic is working as expected.

+This tutorial does not really go into details about writing tests for Pallets, but it is something you probably can learn and understand by looking at the tests included here.

+You are welcome to dive deeper into the included tests provided by the solution, or you can feel free to just copy and paste the latest `tests.rs` file into your project and make sure that everything is passing.

+At some points in the tutorial, we will make breaking changes to our pallet, for example updating types, structure, or function signatures.

+Remember to update your tests for those step, otherwise they will incorrectly report that you have a bug in your code.

 ## Starting Template

 The template for this project is a minimal starting point for developing a custom Pallet with a little bit of starting code.